hamzaElrawy/Algorithm-Visualization1/README.md

-# Sort Visualizer
+# Sorting Algorithms Visualizer

 ## Overview
-**Sort Visualizer** is a Python-based project designed to help you understand sorting algorithms through vibrant, animated visualizations.
+**Sort Visualizer** is a Python-based project but made with web designed to help you understand sorting algorithms through vibrant, animated visualizations.
 Using the `Tkinter` library, this program demonstrates three popular sorting algorithms in action:

 - Bubble Sort
 - Selection Sort